BukolaOdunayo/FIFA-21-DATA-CLEANING-/README.md

 ## Data Cleaning Objective

-The object of this data cleaning project is as simple as the goal of every other data cleaning task, which is to improve the data quality by ensuring the data is accurate,complete,valid and consistent before the data analysis phase, and that was exactly what i did.
+The object of this data cleaning project is as simple as the goal of every other data cleaning task, which is to improve the data quality by ensuring the data is accurate,complete,valid and consistent before the data analysis phase, and that was exactly what I did.

 ## Data Transformation
- As i have stated earlier i used the Microsoft power query editor to complete the cleaning task, the raw data was messy and it contained a lot of discrepancies,special characters and irrelevant data.
-To combat the issue i loaded the cvs file to the power query editor and began the transformation process.
+ As I have stated earlier I used the Microsoft power query editor to complete the cleaning task, the raw data was messy and it contained a lot of discrepancies,special characters and irrelevant data.
+To combat the issue I loaded the cvs file to the power query editor and began the transformation process.

  ## Special Characters
-  After importing the data to power query editor in excel,i changed the file origin to UTF-8 encoding,this automaticaly removed the special characters and replaced it with the appropriate letter.
+  After importing the data to power query editor in excel, I changed the file origin to UTF-8 encoding,this automaticaly removed the special characters and replaced it with the appropriate letter.
   (instert picture)